-Along with the information sent to you by your college, the information provided in this website will help you prepare for successful transition into the UNL.
+Along with the information sent to you by your college, the information provided in this website will help you prepare for a successful transition into Nebraska.

 Transfer Peer Mentors

-While our Transfer Peer Mentors come from a variety of institutions, they all have successfully transferred to UNL and excited to support your transition.
+While our Transfer Peer Mentors come from a variety of institutions, they all have successfully transferred to Nebraska and are excited to support your transition.

 Transfer Peer Mentors can help you to: